 CT is the modality most used for staging colorectal carcinoma, with an accuracy of only between 45-77% 4, able to assess nodes and metastases.

 It is often able to diagnose tumors although it is insensitive to small masses.
 CT colonography is increasing in popularity as an alternative to colonoscopy.

 Most colorectal carcinomas are of soft tissue density that narrow the bowel lumen 4.
 Ulceration in larger mass is also seen.
 Occasionally low-density masses with low-density lymph nodes are seen in mucinous adenocarcinoma, due to the majority of the tumor composed of extracellular mucin.
 Psammomatous calcifications in mucinous adenocarcinoma can also be present.

-Has a staging accuracy of 73% with a 40% sensitivity for lymph node metastases 1.
-MR is having an increasing role to play in the staging of rectal cancer.
+MRI has a staging accuracy of 73% with a 40% sensitivity for lymph node metastases 1.
+MRI is having an increasing role to play in the staging of rectal cancer.